johngieselmann/helptip/README.md

 **innerStyles (object)** _default: { }_

 Associative array of inline styles and values to be applied to the inner helper that override the style sheet.
-These styles are applied with the jQuery .css() method and should match the optional object parameter passed into it.
+These styles are applied with the jQuery .css() function and should match the optional object parameter passed into it.

 **position (string)** _default: 'top-center'_